Bren2010/draft-mimi-ds/draft-mcmillion-mimi-delivery-service.md

 known group.
 Otherwise, the hub sequences the message to the provided `partition_key` of the group, and pushes the Welcome to any providers.

-If the message is a commit, then a `CommitData` is provided which contains an optional GroupInfo in `group_info` if external joining is supported.
+If the message is a commit, then a `CommitData` is provided which contains the next partition key in `next_partition_key`, and an optional GroupInfo in `group_info` to support external joiners.
 If any Welcome messages need to be sent, a `WelcomeData` is provided which contains the Welcome in `welcome`, and a list of service provider ids in `service_providers`.
 The `service_providers` array MUST be the same length as the `secrets` array of the Welcome message.
 Each provider indicated in `service_providers` corresponds one-to-one with the user at the same entry in the `secrets` array.

 If `group_info` does not have a `ratchet_tree` extension and the hub is unable